nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### View a patient's preexisting medical record : `vrec`

 Views a past medical report of a patient identified by the index number of the medical record of the currently selected patient via the `view` command.
-A medical report is only editable for a day after creation.
+A medical report is editable for a day after creation.

 Format : `vrec INDEX`
 where INDEX must be a positive integer (1,2,3,...)